Hotel, Restaurant & QSR Construction, Nationwide

 dbia.org →Hospitality & Restaurant Case Studies

-Hotel ZaZa — Austin, TX
+Hotel ZaZa, Austin, TX

-InterContinental Hotel — San Francisco, CA
+InterContinental Hotel, San Francisco, CA

-Multi-Unit QSR Rollout — Nationwide
+Multi-Unit QSR Rollout, Nationwide

 Franchise buildout program for a national QSR brand across multiple states.
 Standardized preconstruction packages, kitchen exhaust per NFPA 96, and health department coordination in each jurisdiction.

 Hotel construction costs vary dramatically by segment.
-Economy/budget hotels run $100–$200/SF, select-service (Courtyard, Hampton) runs $150–$300/SF, full-service (Marriott, Hilton) runs $250–$500/SF, and luxury/boutique properties can exceed $500–$800/SF.
-Per-key costs (total cost divided by room count) typically range from $80K–$150K for select-service to $200K–$500K+ for luxury.
+Economy and budget hotels run $100 to $200/SF, select-service (Courtyard, Hampton) runs $150 to $300/SF, full-service (Marriott, Hilton) runs $250 to $500/SF, and luxury and boutique properties can exceed $500 to $800/SF.
+Per-key costs typically range from $80K to $150K for select-service to $200K to $500K+ for luxury.
+See the 2026 hotel cost per key guide for regional benchmarks.

 Explore TCG’s Full Construction Platform